nycdb/nycdb/src/ADDING_NEW_DATASETS.md

 CREATE UNIQUE INDEX ecb_violations_isndobbisviol_idx on ecb_violations (EcbViolationNumber);
 ```

+At the very least, when in doubt, you should at least try adding
+and index on your dataset's `bbl` column, since it's a field that
+people will frequently want to join on.

-In your `datasets.yml` file, add a reference to the sql file to the end of the dataset object. (make sure it lines up with the `fields` and 'files' keys!)
+In your `ecb_violations.yml` file, add a reference to the sql file to the end of the dataset object. (make sure it lines up with the `fields` and 'files' keys!)

 ```
 sql:
   - ecb_violations.sql